DigitalExpart/PAKtIQ/PAKT_CREATION_FIX_COMPLETE.md

 ## Testing Results

 ✅ **All TypeScript errors resolved**
-✅ **Pakt creation now works with reminders**
+✅ **Resolve creation now works with reminders**
-✅ **Pakt creation now works without reminders (skip)** ✅ **Milestones are created with proper fields**
+✅ **Resolve creation now works without reminders (skip)** ✅ **Milestones are created with proper fields**
 ✅ **Reminders are created with proper fields**

 ## Files Modified
-- `app/reminder-setup.tsx` - Fixed pakt, milestone, and reminder creation
+- `app/reminder-setup.tsx` - Fixed Resolve, milestone, and reminder creation

 ## Next Steps

-The pakt creation flow should now work correctly:
+The Resolve creation flow should now work correctly:
-1. Navigate through the pakt creation wizard
+1. Navigate through the Resolve creation wizard
 2. Set up reminders (or skip)
 3. Click "Complete Setup" or "Skip Reminders"
-4. Pakt, milestones, and reminders are created successfully
+4. Resolve, milestones, and reminders are created successfully
 5. Redirected to dashboard

 If you still encounter issues, they may be related to: